Scenario Based Learning in Financial Literacy

 -

-Household structure introduced secondary consequences beyond numeric outcomes
+Changes to household structure introduced secondary consequences

 As a result, learners could not rely on a single “correct” strategy across all personas.
 They were required to adapt their decision-making thus mirroring real retirement planning complexity.